Equipment Finance Ultimate Guide New Zealand 2026

 🏥 Medical Equipment Finance

-Medical equipment finance (8% of market) involves high-value, specialized equipment with long useful lives and stable residual values.
+Medical equipment finance involves high-value, specialised equipment with long useful lives and stable residual values — making it well-suited to longer-term financing structures.

 Equipment Examples: